-WithOverviewCharts: Provides the Service Summary page plus charts of Request Count, Average Request Response Time, and Max Request Response Time.
+WithOverviewCharts: Provides the Service Summary page plus charts of Request Count, Average Request Response Time, Instance Creation Time, Wait Time (Queue Time), and Max Request Response Time.

-Complete: Provides Service Summary page plus all data and charts in separate tabs for all services.
+Complete: Provides a Service Summary page plus all data and charts in separate tabs for all services.

 - ErrorsOnly: Provides a report of just the errors.